2008 American League Championship Series: Game 1

-Boston won a pitcher's duel on a sacrifice fly by Jed Lowrie in the fifth off of James Shields and an RBI double by Kevin Youkilis in the eighth off of J. P. Howell with the run charged to Shields.
+Boston won a pitcher's duel on a sacrifice fly by Jed Lowrie in the fifth off James Shields and an RBI double by Kevin Youkilis in the eighth off J. P. Howell with the run charged to Shields.
 Starter Daisuke Matsuzaka held the Rays hitless until Carl Crawford singled to lead off the seventh inning.
 He allowed four singles and five walks in seven innings while striking out nine.
 Jonathan Papelbon pitched a perfect ninth for his fourth career ALCS save.